Alfonso Sepúlveda: Personal life

+He was the cousin of the also Chile international footballer, Nelson Torres.
+In addition, his cousins Jorge Torres, older brother of Nelson, and José Failla Torres were professional footballers: Jorge played for Universidad de Chile and Palestino and José played for Ferrobádminton.
+Another cousins played football at different levels: Hugo and Rodi Torres, younger brothers of Nelson, and Sergio Torres.

 Since 1999 he made his home in Nogales, Chile, spending time as a football commentator for the local radio Radio La Calera.
 He died in a nursing home in Viña del Mar from heart failure, aged 82.